Keynecta/keynecta.com/content/training/_index.md

       button_text: Discover the Keynecta Advantage
       open_in_new_tab: false
     background_color: ''
-  - _bookshop_name: keynecta-difference
-    preheading:
-    heading: The Keynecta Difference
-    body: >-
-      From shaping a safety culture that aligns with your goals to integrating online training that empowers your team, we redefine safety as a strategic driver for organizational success.

-      * **Safety Training:** Proactively shape a culture of safety that aligns with your goals.

-      * **Safety Program Software:** Revolutionize safety programs to enhance efficiency, quality and production, driving overall profitability.

-      * **Safety Culture:** Embed safety as a core value that harmonizes with your organization's commitment to success.

-      * **Safety Drivers:** Drive profits and value people through a strategic Safety Culture that optimizes organizational processes.

-      * **Safety Score:** Measure and elevate safety performance, understanding its direct correlation to growth.

-      * **Safety KPI:** Metrics that matter—key performance indicators that gauge and improve safety initiatives, contributing to overall excellence.

-      * **Online Safety Training:** Seamlessly integrate online training, empowering your team with knowledge and skills that transcend safety.

-      * **OSHA Training:** Ensure compliance meets excellence with our OSHA-based training programs, contributing to a safer, more profitable workplace.

-      * **Supervisor Training:** Elevate supervisors with tailored training that empowers them to lead and instill a safety culture.
-    button:
-      enabled: true
-      button_url: /contact/
-      button_text: Discover the Keynecta Advantage
-      open_in_new_tab: false
-    image:
-      image_url: /uploads/two-people-reviewing-clipboard-in-manufacturing-environment.jpg
-      image_alt:
-    background_color: white
   - _bookshop_name: testimonial
     body: >-
       "Keynecta focuses on your most important asset, the people.
 By putting